La Strada International NGO Platform

 After many years of successful cooperation, in 2013 LSI has invited their close partners to become officially members of the Platform.

-The LSI NGO Platform consists of: Gender Perspectives (Belarus), Animus Association (Bulgaria), La Strada Czech Republic, Open Gate (Macedonia), La Strada Moldova, CoMensha (The Netherlands), La Strada Poland, La Strada Ukraine, Association of Young Azerbaijani Friends of Europe, Anti-Slavery International (UK), ASTRA - Anti-Trafficking Action (Serbia), Hope Now (Denmark), Human Resource Development Foundation (Turkey), KOK (Germany), Lefö (Austria), Living for Tomorrow (Estonia), Migrant Rights Centre Ireland, Novi Put (Bosnia and Herzegovina), Pag-Asa (Belgium), PICUM (Belgium), Pro Tukipiste (Finland), Proyecto Esperanza (Spain), FIZ (Switzerland), ALC (France), ADPARE (Romania), FairWork (Netherlands), Ban Ying (Germany) and Victim Support Finland (Finland).
+The LSI NGO Platform consists of: Gender Perspectives (Belarus), Animus Association (Bulgaria), La Strada Czech Republic, Open Gate (Macedonia), La Strada Moldova, CoMensha (The Netherlands), La Strada Poland, La Strada Ukraine, Association of Young Azerbaijani Friends of Europe, Anti-Slavery International (UK), ASTRA - Anti-Trafficking Action (Serbia), Hope Now (Denmark), Human Resource Development Foundation (Turkey), KOK (Germany), Lefö (Austria), Living for Tomorrow (Estonia), Migrant Rights Centre Ireland, Novi Put (Bosnia and Herzegovina), Pag-Asa (Belgium), PICUM (Belgium), Pro Tukipiste (Finland), Proyecto Esperanza (Spain), FIZ (Switzerland), ALC (France), ADPARE (Romania), FairWork (Netherlands), Ban Ying (Germany), Victim Support Finland (Finland) and CCEM (France).